yuansfer/yuansfer-mobile-sdk-android/README.md

 ## Introduction

 ![jitpack](https://img.shields.io/badge/jitpack-v2.0.0-blue)
-`pockyt_pay` is a mobile payment sdk that supports popular channels such as WeChat Pay, Alipay, Braintree (Credit Card, PayPal, Venmo, Google Pay).
+`pockyt_pay` is a mobile payment sdk that supports popular channels such as WeChat Pay, Alipay and Braintree etc.

 ## Getting Started